dylan-lang/opendylan/documentation/getting-started-ide/source/debug.rst

 (right-click) menu, contains the following sections.

 -  "Enabled" Check item for toggling whether a breakpoint is enabled or disabled.
-A disabled breakpoint does not affect the application’s execution.
+A disabled breakpoint does not affect the application's execution.
 New breakpoints are enabled by default.
 -  "Pause application"
 -  Check item for toggling whether the breakpoint pauses the application